lincolnmroth/PHS-Engineering-Resources/general-resources/electronics/electrical-tools.md

 ### [EagleCAD](https://www.autodesk.com/products/eagle/overview)

 eagleCAD is a paid piece of software, but if you are a student you can get it for free. eagleCAD allows you to make professional schematics, but it's main feature is PCB design.
 PCBs, or printed circuit boards, are extremely useful when making complicated circuits.
 To design them, you do need a fair bit of knowledge, but sparkfun does have some good tutorials [here](https://learn.sparkfun.com/tutorials/tags/eagle).

 ### [SOLIDWORKS PCB](http://smart.solidworks.com/electronics-design.html)

-SOLIDWORKS PCB is the best design software, but unless you are willing to "find it on the interwebs", it costs thousands of dollars, so I can't really recommend it.
+SOLIDWORKS PCB is one of best design software, but unless you are willing to "find it on the interwebs", it costs thousands of dollars, so I can't really recommend it.

+### ALTIUM:

+Altium is the best design software, but costs an insane amount of money, and I've never used it, so use at your own risk.

+-lmr

 ###